microsoft/winrtc/docs/README.md

 ## FAQ

-_Coming soon!_
+Check out our [frequently asked questions](https://github.com/microsoft/winrtc/docs/FAQ.md) page which we will update periodically.

-Have an urgent question?
+Have an urgent question and can't find the answer?
 [Don't hesitate to ask!](https://github.com/microsoft/winrtc/issues/new/choose)

 ## Contributing